Everything You Need to Know About Olive Oil

 Olive oil is best enjoyed fresh, as its flavor and nutritional benefits diminish over time.
 Most olive oils have a shelf life of about 12 to 18 months, but high-quality oils like extra virgin olive oil should ideally be used within a few months of opening.
 Check the label for the harvest date or expiration date to ensure you’re buying fresh oil.

 If olive oil has gone bad, you might notice a rancid or stale smell and an off or bitter taste.
 To keep the oil fresh, consider purchasing smaller quantities that you can consume within a reasonable time frame.
+When you buy olive oils, choose amounts you can use within a few months to maintain optimal freshness and quality.
 Proper storage ensures that olive oil retains its excellent quality, enhancing both its taste and health benefits.

 Conclusion: Explore the Potential of Olive Oil with Maverik Oils